seanzhangkx8/ConvoKit/doc/source/troubleshooting.rst

 The output from the command suggests that linking is successful and that *spacy.load('en')* should succeed.
 However, a closer inspection of the first set of outputs reveals an error message: "You do not have sufficient privilege to perform this operation."

 The operation referred to is the linking of 'en'.
-This issue has been raised `here <https://github.com/explosion/spaCy/issues/1283>`_, and has been acknowledged as a bug.
+This issue has been raised `here <https://github.com/explosion/spaCy/issues/1283>`_ and has been acknowledged as a bug.

-The solution is to either do the installation in a venv (where the privileges required for linking is lower) or run powershell as administrator.
+The solution is to either do the installation in a virtualenv (where the privileges required for linking is lower) or run powershell as administrator.

 -----------------------------